clnontop/travel-agency-website/README.md

-# Gotrink - Modern Transport Platform
+# Trinck - Modern Transport Platform

 A comprehensive transport platform built with Next.js, React, and modern web technologies.
 Connect drivers with customers for seamless transportation services with real-time tracking, secure payments, and beautiful 3D animations.